enjaku4/rabarber/README.md

 - `cache_enabled` determines whether roles are cached to avoid unnecessary database queries.
 Roles are cached by default.
 If you need to clear the cache, use `Rabarber::Cache.clear` method.
 - `current_user_method` defines the method used to access the currently authenticated user.
 Default is `:current_user`.
 - `user_model_name` sets the name of the model representing the user in your application.
 Default is `"User"`.
-Use this if your user model is named differently.

 ## Role Assignments